 Having the ability to target and test promo campaigns against your marketing goals is the prerequisite of an effective promotional strategy.
 Here’s how you can design discount campaigns to move towards your business objectives.

 - Product-specific offers – different incentives for products, product families, or specific variants.

 - Customer segment-specific deals – targeting different discounts to customer split by e.g., age, location, loyalty level, etc.

 - Order value thresholds – amount and quantity min and max limits.

 An example of targeted coupon offer being part of a discount experiment focused on up-selling:

 Assumption: can we drive more revenue by requiring willing-to-buy customers to spend at least 150% of the average order value to get the discount?

 In the era of marketing automation, it’s not only about mass emails and popups.
 Use the omni-channel approach in the incentive distribution to keep up with consumers’ mobility:

-Use artifacts which drive the sense of urgency to get customers attention
+Use discount limits which drive the sense of urgency to get customers attention:

-People are more motivated to pursue goals when they reach the “beginning” of something.
-Likewise for birthdays, holidays, and anything that they perceive as a “fresh start”.
+- People are more motivated to pursue goals when they reach the start of something.
+Likewise for birthdays, holidays, and anything that they perceive as a fresh start.